-The ckdmip\tool program performs various tasks according to the command-line arguments; typically it generates a file at full spectral resolution from information at coarser resolution.
+The ckdmip_tool program performs various tasks according to the command-line arguments; typically it generates a file at full spectral resolution from information at coarser resolution.
 The arguments available to all tasks are as follows:

+3. Software 6
---grid input.h5 Read pressure and wavenumber from this file: output files will use this resolution grid.

--ol--output output.h5 Write the output to the specified file.

---scenario str Add a scenario global attribute to the output file.

---column-range M N Only process columns M to N.
+- --grid input.h5 Read pressure and wavenumber from this file: output files will use this resolution grid. - -o|--output output.h5 Write the output to the specified file. - --scenario str Add a scenario global attribute to the output file. - --column-range M N Only process columns M to N.

-To generate the solar spectral irradiance at the spectral resolution of the gases, provide one of the gas spectra files to the --grid argument above, and additionally the following arguments:
+To generate the solar spectral irradiance at the spectral resolution of the gases, provide one of the gas spectra files to the --qrid argument above, and additionally the following arguments:

---ssi TSI ssi.h5 Create a solar spectral irradiance file with a total solar irradiance of TSI (in W m-2).
+--ssi TSI ssi.h5 Create a high-resolution solar spectral irradiance file interpolated from the lower resolution file ssi.h5, with a total solar irradiance of TSI (in W m-2).
+Note that CKDMIP uses a nominal value of 1361 W m-2.

-A suitable file to use here is data/mean-ssi\nrl2.nc in the CKDMIP software package, which contains the solar spectral irradiance from Coddington et al. (2016) in units of W m-1 cm (i.e. irradiance per unit wavenumber) at up to 1-nm resolution.
+A suitable lower-resolution file to use here is data/mean-ssi_nrl2.nc in the CKDMIP software package, which contains the solar spectral irradiance from Coddington et al. (2016) in units of W m^{-2} cm (i.e. irradiance per unit wavenumber) at up to 1-nm resolution.
 It is linearly interpolated to the spectral resolution of the gases.
-The output spectral irradiance is in units of W m-2, and sums to the requested TSI value.
-The work\sw/make\ssi.sh in the CKDMIP software package demonstrates the use of this feature.
+The output spectral irradiance is in units of W m^{-2} , and sums to the requested TSI value.
+The work/sw/make_ssi.sh in the CKDMIP software package demonstrates the use of this feature.